orris27/computer_science_notes/database/mysql/installation.md

   This CMake script will look for boost in <directory>.
 If it is not there, it will download and unpack it (in that directory) for you.

-  If you are inside a firewall, you may need to use an http proxy:
+  If you are inside a firewall, you mad /usr/local/mysy need to use an http proxy:

   export http_proxy=http://example.com:80